 Submit a claim here as long as there is more than one half of a bill, and you may have it replaced.

 Bonus Fact: The legal framework for investing, goes back to 1700BC!

 The Babylonians set forth the Code Of Hammurabi to help govern creditors and debtors.

-Money has a long and storied history and will continue to influence our everyday lives.
-We don’t put enough thought into the actual cash that we handle.
-Think about how it came about, why it exists, and why we need it.
+Money has a long and storied history and will continue to influence our everyday lives but we don’t put enough thought into the actual cash that we handle.

 We seek knowledge on how to acquire it, and how to save it, while even looking for more ways to spend less of it.